-The Group has not adopted the following standards, amendments and interpretations that have been issued as at 31 December 2020 but are not yet effective.
+The Group has not adopted the following standards, amendments and interpretations that have been issued as at 31 December 2021 but are not yet effective.

-- IFRS 17 Insurance Contracts (effective for annual periods beginning on or after 1 January 2023). - Amendments to IAS 1: Classification of Liabilities as Current or Non-current (effective for annual periods beginning on or after 1 January 2023). - Reference to the Conceptual Framework Amendments to IFRS 3 (effective for annual periods beginning on or after 1 January 2022). - Property, Plant and Equipment: Proceeds before Intended Use - Amendments to IAS 16 (effective for annual periods beginning on or after 1 January 2022). - Onerous Contracts Costs of Fulfilling a Contract Amendments to IAS 37 (effective for annual periods beginning on or after 1 January 2022).
+- IFRS 17 Insurance Contracts (effective for reporting periods beginning on or after 1 January 2023, with comparative figures required). - Amendments to IAS 1: Classification of Liabilities as Current or Non-current (effective from annual periods beginning on or after 1 January 2023 and must be applied retrospectively). - Reference to the Conceptual Framework Amendments to IFRS 3 (effective from annual periods beginning on or after 1 January 2022 and apply prospectively).

-- IFRS 1 First-time Adoption of International Financial Reporting Standards Subsidiary as a first-time adopter (effective for annual periods beginning on or after 1 January 2022). - IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities (effective for annual periods beginning on or after 1 January 2022). - IAS 41 Agriculture Taxation in fair value measurements (effective for annual periods beginning on or after 1 January 2022). - Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
-The IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.
+- Property, Plant and Equipment: Proceeds before Intended Use - Amendments to IAS 16 (effective from annual periods beginning on or after 1 January 2022 and must be applied retrospectively). - Onerous Contracts Costs of Fulfilling a Contract Amendments to IAS 37 (effective from annual periods beginning on or after 1 January 2022). - IFRS 1 First-time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter (effective for annual periods beginning on or after 1 January 2022). - IFRS 9 Financial instruments Fees in the '10 per cent' test for derecognition of financial liabilities (effective for annual periods beginning on or after 1 January 2022). - IAS 41 Agriculture Taxation in fair value measurements (effective for annual periods beginning on or after 1 January 2022). - Definition of Accounting Estimates Amendments to IAS 8 (effective from annual periods beginning on or after 1 January 2023). - Disclosure of Accounting Policies Amendments to IAS 1 and IFRS Practice Statement 2 (effective from annual periods beginning on or after 1 January 2023 with earlier application permitted).

-Management is currently assessing the impact of adopting the above standards, amendments and interpretations on the Group's consolidated financial statements in the period of their initial application.
 The Group intends to adopt these standards, amendments and interpretations, if applicable, when they become effective.